benfolsom/LW_integrator/README.md

 The script accepts additional options for output paths, DPI control, and plot styling.
 Consult ``--help`` for the full list.
 Companion notebooks in the same directory expose an interactive widget-driven interface for exploratory work.
+The notebook delegates all widget construction to ``examples/validation/testbed_ui.py``; instantiate ``IntegratorTestbedApp`` to embed the UI in your own notebook or lab book without copying code cells.

 The ``tests/`` directory contains deterministic Pytest suites that ensure physics parity across configurations: